 — If you can’t handle wet hair and don’t do well with hair dryers, but need clean, scentless skin, could you shower with a shower cap?
 Or, some time before sex to allow hair to dry?

 — Do you need everyone to brush their teeth beforehand, for similar reasons?
 Do you have a preference or repulsion for particular toothpaste or mouthwash flavours?

-— How you feel about eye contact.
+— How do you feel about eye contact?
 Are you averse to it?
 Do you want to let your partner know in what not-eye-contact ways you communicate closeness?
 Do you need sporadic eye contact, but frequent is too much?
 Do you only look at folks in your peripheral vision?
 Do you want your partner(s) to match what you do, or are you unbothered by them looking at you, even all the time as long as you don’t have to make eye contact?
 Etc.

 — Do you need to wear scents?
 Do you need your partner(s) to/not to wear scents?

 — Do you need clothing to be removed prior to getting into bed, or left on?
 Do you have strong feelings about the colours your partner(s) wear?

 — (If you usually communicate with speech) Are you likely to become non-verbal, or have (new, or increased) problems with auditory processing, during sex?
 If yes, what would you like your partner(s) to do?